FROM THE DESK OF THE ARCHBISHOP AND APOSTOLIC HEAD

 True repentance doesn’t lead to regret; it leads to change.
 And that’s what this season of our lives is about.
-A practice that is most often observed by the more ritualistic Christian traditions, this season of repentance is becoming more commonly practiced across the board in Christianity.
+A practice that is most often observed by the more ritualistic Christian traditions, this season of repentance is becoming more commonly practised across the board in Christianity.
 From the outside, this season can seem a little works-focused or even just “old-time.”
 I think it’s important that as Christians we all take some time to remember why this season is observed at all.

 Stemming from the forty days Jesus spent in the desert, the forty years the Israelites spent searching for the Promised Land, and the forty days and nights of rain that Noah’s family endured, the forty days before Easter are a time for refocusing.
 We are called to deny temptation, turn from sin, and move into closeness with the Father.
 Christians all over the world carry out this call by fasting and praying for the duration of Lent.
-However, in this season before Pentecost it is time to tarry for the Holy Spirit to fill our lives.
-We are looking ahead my brethren to the out pouring of the Spirit and power of Almighty God.
+However, in this season before Pentecost, it is time to tarry for the Holy Spirit to fill our lives.
+We are looking ahead my brethren to the outpouring of the Spirit and power of Almighty God.

 The repentance Paul talks about has three components:

 Sorrow for sin is a private but necessary part of reconciliation with God.
 It means the difference between a heartfelt apology of true contrition, and an apology to acquire forgiveness because “I know I’m supposed to be sorry.”
 We as a church must learn to acknowledge wrong, accept our failures and make amends.
 We must be sorry for our actions and be man or woman to say “I am sorry.”

 2. Desire to Turn From Sin